bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 };
 ```

-TNot convinced ? keep on reading.. 😄
+Thats pretty cool!
+Not convinced ? keep on reading.. 😄

 ### What's great about Recoil ?